Zero Depreciation Cover in Commercial Vehicle Insurance

 - This add-on cover helps you to cut-down your out-of-pocket expenses as the cost of depreciation is not taken into consideration at the time of claim filing for settlement.

-- This is cover adds value to your basic commercial vehicle insurance cover and ensures you do not have to pay anything in case of damage or loss to your commercial vehicle.
+- This cover adds value to your basic commercial vehicle insurance cover and ensures you do not have to pay anything from your pocket in case of damage or loss to your commercial vehicle.

-Normal Commercial Vehicle Insurance Vs. Zero Depreciation Insurance Cover
+Standard Commercial Vehicle Insurance Vs. Commercial Vehicle Insurance with Zero Depreciation Cover

 - Claim Settlement: In case of zero depreciation cover, the depreciation of the vehicle does not affect the claim settlement and you get the full compensation.
-On the other hand, with normal commercial vehicle insurance, the claim amount is received after deducting the depreciation.
+On the other hand, with a standard commercial vehicle insurance, the claim amount is received after deducting the depreciation borne by the insured commercial vehicle

-- Vehicle’s Age: A zero depreciation cover is for new cars, however, you can opt for a normal vehicle insurance policy for vehicles that are above three years.
+- Vehicle’s Age: A zero depreciation cover is for new vehicles and vehicles that are upto 5 years of age, however, you can opt for a normal commercial vehicle insurance policy for vehicles upto 15 years of age.

 - Cost of Repair: With zero depreciation cover, the repairing cost of glass, fiber, plastic parts, and rubber is borne by the insurance provider.
 While in the case of normal cover the cost of repair has to be borne by the policyholder.